mfarmani95/FOSS_Weekly/docs/index.md

 # This is an introduction for the Noah-MP/SMAP research project

 ## What is the problem?
-Most land surface models == overestimate the soil moisture over CONUS==.
+Most land surface models ==overestimate the soil moisture over CONUS==.
 Soil moisture acts like a memory for soil and it has direct impact on rainfall and streamflow generation.

 ![Average soil moisture](https://github.com/mfarmani95/FOSS_Weekly/assets/83543441/33f93ea3-dadc-4830-8553-eb34a6656c0f)